Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Offline Stage: Intent-Preserving and Risk-Aware Service Pre-Planning

+The platform then refreshes $\bm y(t+1)$ and $\bm{\mathcal{W}}^{\mathrm{idle}}(t+1)$ accordingly.
+Because only one feasible unilateral update is committed in each round, worker exclusivity and all risk constraints are preserved.

 \textbf{Step 6.
-Termination and constrained-equilibrium output} (line 24, Alg. \ref{Alg:TaskDPAsyncOff}): If $\mathcal{I}(t)=\varnothing$, i.e., no feasible unilateral update can improve the potential by at least $\varepsilon^\prime$, the algorithm terminates.
-The resulting profile $\bm a^\star=\bm a(t)$ is a constrained NE over the joint feasible set, and the induced pre-plan decision $\bm y(\bm a^\star)$ is deliverable by construction.
+Termination and constrained-NE output} (line 23, Alg.~\ref{Alg:TaskDPAsyncOff}): If $\mathcal{I}(t)=\varnothing$, no task can improve the exact potential by any feasible unilateral deviation.
+By the exact potential property in Theorem~\ref{thm:task_exact_potential_en}, this is equivalent to saying that no task can improve its marginal-contribution payoff by unilaterally changing its strategy within $\mathcal{A}^{\mathrm{feas}}$.
+Therefore, the terminal profile $\bm a^\star=\bm a(t)$ is a constrained NE in the sense of Definition~\ref{def:NE_off}, and the induced pre-plan decision $\bm y(\bm a^\star)$ is feasible and deliverable by construction.
+Since $\mathcal{A}^{\mathrm{feas}}$ is finite and each accepted update strictly increases $\Phi^{\mathrm{off}}$, ASPIRE-Off terminates in a finite number of rounds.

+Due to space limitations, the formal proofs of the main properties of ASPIRE-Off are provided in Appx.~C.